2019 Cyprus rape allegation case: Legal proceedings

+Famagusta District Court

 On 30 July, the woman appeared at the Famagusta District Court in Paralimni, where she was charged with acts of "public mischief" and remanded into custody for eight days.
 On 6 August 2019, the defendant repudiated her retraction statement, claiming that she had been coerced into producing it by the Cypriot Police.
 Her lawyer Andreas Pittadjis resigned due to a "serious disagreement" with his client regarding her line of defence.
 The trial judge Tonia Antoniou adjourned the case until 19 August to give the woman time to find a new lawyer.
 He also remanded the defendant into custody.
 The defendant was supported by the legal aid group Justice Abroad, which supported her claims that she had been coerced into producing a retraction statement.

 On 27 August, the defendant pleaded not guilty to falsely claiming she was gang-raped and was bailed by a court on condition that she visited a police station in Nicosia three times a week before her trial.
 The woman was represented by British lawyer Lewis Power QC and two Cypriot lawyers, who were supported by Justice Abroad.
 The defendant had reportedly spent a month at the Central Jail of Nicosia, where she had reportedly shared a cramped cell with nine women.
 Michael Polak, the Director of Justice International and a member of the defence team, claimed that the defendant's interrogation violated the Constitution of Cyprus and European Union human rights legislation.

 On 2 October, the defendant's trial began.
 While the defence maintained that the woman had been raped and had been coerced into issuing a retraction, the prosecution insisted that the police had acted properly throughout the investigation.
 Judge Michalis Papathanasiou adjourned the defendant's trial by two weeks to allow the defence to produce new evidence including text messages and images circulated by the alleged attackers to support their contention that she had been raped.
 The defendant was also reportedly suffering from Post-traumatic stress disorder due to her legal ordeal.